 We will see this better when we look at the displacement formula, but displacement can be thought of as the distance between the starting point and the finishing point.
 It doesn't take into account the path taken to get from one point to the other, so it doesn't measure the distance traveled.

-The distance you have to travel from New York to Washington depends on the route you take, but no matter what road you choose, the final displacement will always be the same: the straight-line distance from one city to the other.
+The distance between cities, for example, from New York to Washington, you have to travel depends on the route you take.
+However, no matter what road you choose, the final displacement will always be the same: the straight-line distance from one city to the other.

 How to calculate displacement: displacement formula